-Shareable is a nonprofit with a 10 year history of catalyzing the global sharing movement through solutions journalism, campaigns, and consulting.
+Shareable is a nonprofit with more than a 10-year history of catalyzing the global sharing movement through solutions journalism, campaigns, and consulting.

 Shareable was founded in 2009 with the belief that ordinary people can meet the biggest challenges we face today by working together.